maartene/Text-Adventure/README.md

 There are two ways of creating the world:
 1. JSON file (recommended)
 By the magic of Swift & Codable, you can simply define the world in a JSON file. (see defaultWorld.json for an example)
-Caveat: if your JSON fails to parse correctly, the game will crash, without any helpful information. (for now)
+Caveat: if your JSON fails to parse correctly, the game will create a default world.
+You get a message in the console/debug area: "Loading of default world failed.
+Initiazing default world.".
+This is the only warning you get that something went wrong!

 2. Programmatically
 You can also create a constructor/factory that creates instances of World.
-* Add instances of type Room to the rooms array.
+* * Add instances of type Room to the rooms array.
-* Use connectRoomFrom(room: using direction: to room:) to connect rooms together.
+* * Use connectRoomFrom(room: using direction: to room:) to connect rooms together.
-* Add items to rooms using Room.addItem (note this returns a new room)
+* * Add items to rooms using Room.addItem (note this returns a new room)
-* Add doors by appending Door instances to world.doors.
+* * Add doors by appending Door instances to world.doors.

 ## Lexer/Parser
 The lexer translates the sentence in words (seperated by spaces).